Merdeka Palace: Evolution of the Merdeka Palace

-The building has remain unchanged since the building was finished in 1879.
-After the Indonesian independence, the Merdeka Palace compound was expanded to include not only Istana Negara (State Palace), but also to construct Wisma Negara, Sekretariat Negara (State Sectreatiat) and Bina Graha.
+The building has remained unchanged since the building was finished in 1879.
+After the Indonesian independence, the Merdeka Palace compound was expanded to include not only Istana Negara (State Palace), but also to construct Wisma Negara, Sekretariat Negara (State Sectreatiat), and Bina Graha.
 Several colonial buildings and residences were demolished in the Weltevreden area to make way for today's State Palace compound.

-A small octagonal gazebo located in the courtyard of the palace was used as private school for Sukarno's and the palace staff's children.
+A small octagonal gazebo located in the courtyard of the palace was used as a private school for Sukarno's and the palace staff's children.
 This gazebo was previously used by Dutch colonial officials as muziekkoepel (music gazebo), where music performances were played during formal balls.

 When Suharto became president of Indonesia, he made changes to the previously residential function of the palace.
 Sukarno's bedroom was converted into Ruang Bendera Pusaka (Regalia Room) and the room of Sukarno's wife Fatmawati became the president's bedroom.
-An old wooden building in the palace complex known as "Sanggar" was demolished to make way for the Puri Bhakti Renatama building, and was used as a museum to store valuable artifacts, artwork and gifts from foreign emissaries.
+An old wooden building in the palace complex known as "Sanggar" was demolished to make way for the Puri Bhakti Renatama building, and was used as a museum to store valuable artifacts, artwork, and gifts from foreign emissaries.
 Later he also built the Bina Graha building on the palace grounds, which he used as his office.

-When Megawati took office, she had the Puri Bhakti Renatama building converted into the President's office, while its contents moved to Bina Graha building.
-She also restored the furniture and decorations of the palace back to the way it was under Sukarno.
-Suharto's Jepara wood carving furniture was removed, with the exception of the Ruang Jepara (Jepara Room, as a reminder of Suharto's regime), and replaced with the old colonial refurbishment.
+When Megawati took office, the Puri Bhakti Renatama building was converted into the President's office, while its contents moved to the Bina Graha building.
+She also restored the furniture and decorations of the palace to the way it was under Sukarno.
+Suharto's Jepara wood carving furniture was removed, except the Ruang Jepara (Jepara Room, as a reminder of Suharto's regime), and replaced with the old colonial refurbishment.

 The Merdeka Palace now

-The Merdeka Palace serves as an official venue for state events such as the Independence Day ceremony, welcoming (foreign) dignitaries, cabinet meetings, state banquets and reception of letters of credence from foreign ambassadors.
+The Merdeka Palace serves as an official venue for state events such as the Independence Day ceremony, welcoming (foreign) dignitaries, cabinet meetings, state banquets, and reception of letters of credence from foreign ambassadors.
 Additionally, it still contains the president's private quarters and offices.

 The administrative role that the palace once had, has been shifted to the State Palace and State Secretariat, while the Merdeka Palace remains a symbol of authority.

-Layout of the Palace
+Layout of the palace

 A 17 m tall flagpole and a fountain are located on the front lawn of the Merdeka Palace.
-The annual flag raising ceremony takes place during the Indonesian Independence day on 17 August.
+The annual flag-raising ceremony takes place during Indonesian Independence Day on 17 August.
 During the Independence ceremony, the veranda is often used as a ceremonial stage for the President and dignitaries.

 Notable rooms in the Palace include: